 Why do people suggest studying mathematics?

-Pilots have to know general addition subtraction and reading graphs.
+Pilots have to know general addition and subtraction and reading graphs.

 Sounds confusing, right?

-Because in airlines, so many tasks are distributed among the staff of the airlines.
+Because in airlines, tasks are distributed among the airlines’ staff.
 As a result, pilots have less pressure on them.

 But most of the time, pilots only solve easy mathematical calculations.

-However, I want to share some other subjects to study to become a pilot.
+However, I want to share other subjects to study to become a pilot.

-Knowing the subjects Physics and Mathematics are crucial to becoming a pilot.
+Knowing the subjects of Physics and Mathematics is crucial to becoming a pilot.

 That is not all.
-You have to grasp:
+You have to grasp the following: